Béni Kállay: Career

 In 1867 he entered the Diet of Hungary as Conservative deputy for Mühlbach (Szászsebes); in 1869 he was appointed consul-general at Belgrade, and in 1872 he visited the Vilayet of Bosnia for the first time.
 His views on Balkan questions strongly influenced Count Andrássy, the Austro-Hungarian minister for foreign affairs.
 Leaving Belgrade in 1875, he resumed his seat in the Diet, and shortly afterward founded the journal Kelet Népe, or People of the East, in which he defended the vigorous policy of Andrássy.

 After the Russo-Turkish War of 1878 he went to Plovdiv (modern Bulgaria) as Austro-Hungarian envoy extraordinary on the International Eastern Rumelian Commission.
 In 1879, he became second, and soon afterward first, departmental chief at the foreign office in Vienna.
 On 4 June 1882, he was appointed Austro-Hungarian minister of finance and administrator of the Condominium of Bosnia and Herzegovina, and the distinction with which he filled this office, for a period of 21 years, is his chief title of fame.

 Kállay was an honorary member of the Budapest and Vienna academies of science, and attained some eminence as a writer.
 He translated John Stuart Mill's On Liberty into Hungarian, adding an introductory critique; while his version of Galatea, a play by the Greek dramatist Spiridion N. Basiliades (1843–1874), proved successful on the Hungarian stage.
-His monographs on Serbian history (Geschichte der Serben) was translated into Serbian by Gavrilo Vitković, and on the Oriental ambition of Russia (Die Orientpolitik Russlands) was translated into German by J. H. Schwicker and published at Leipzig in 1878.
+His monographs on Serbian history (Geschichte der Serben) was translated into Serbo-Croatian by Gavrilo Vitković, and on the Oriental ambition of Russia (Die Orientpolitik Russlands) was translated into German by J. H. Schwicker and published at Leipzig in 1878.
 But in his own opinion, his masterpiece was an academic oration on the political and geographical position of Hungary as a link between East and West.

 Personal life

-In 1873, Kállay married the Countess Vilma Bethlen de Bethlen (1850-1940).
+In 1873, Kállay married the Countess Vilma Bethlen de Bethlen (1850–1940).
 They had three surviving daughters and a son: